zwave-js/node-zwave-js/packages/core/api.md

     version: number;
 }

-// Warning: (ae-missing-release-tag) "computeCMAC" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "computeCMAC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function computeCMAC(message: Buffer, key: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "computeMAC" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "computeMAC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function computeMAC(authData: Buffer, key: Buffer, iv?: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "computeNoncePRK" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "computeNoncePRK" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function computeNoncePRK(senderEI: Buffer, receiverEI: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "computePRK" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "computePRK" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function computePRK(ecdhSharedSecret: Buffer, pubKeyA: Buffer, pubKeyB: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "ConfigurationMetadata" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ConfigurationMetadata" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ConfigurationMetadata extends ValueMetadataAny {